DAIKOWT 21.33MnNb

 Description

-These consumables are designed to match composition and properties of alloy 800.
-These alloys are used for their resistance to corrosion, thermal fatigue and shock at temperatures up to 1050°C depending on the atmosphere.
-Typical applications include radiant tubes, reformer furnace outlet manifolds, pyrolysis furnace tubes in the petrochemical industry and nuclear engineering industries.
+These consumables are developed to match the chemical composition and characteristics of alloy 800.
+Alloys of this type are chosen for their resistance to corrosion, fatigue, and thermal shock up to 1050 °C, depending on the operating atmosphere.
+The main applications include radiant tubes, outlet manifolds of reformer furnaces, pyrolysis furnace tubes in the petrochemical sector, and uses in nuclear engineering.

 Specifications